Thiswas contributed by Manulife Investment Management (Singapore) Pte. Ltd

 Chart 2: Carbon Intensity (Tons CO2e / $M revenues)

 It may not be obvious, but the economy, businesses, and nature are all intertwined.
 The environment plays an integral part in the global supply chain.
-More than half of the world’s total GDP (almost US$44 trillion economic value generated) is broadly dependent on nature, particularly in sectors like construction, agriculture, and forestry.
+More than (almost US$44 trillion economic value generated) is broadly dependent on nature, particularly in sectors like construction, agriculture, and forestry.
 Investors may be better positioned to enhance portfolio resilience by understanding the hidden risks of biodiversity and nature loss and its impact on the economy and investments.

 Investing in ESG-oriented companies may reduce overall investment risk, given those companies’ stronger relative governance practices and better business ethics.
 A growing number of initiatives like the United Nations Principles for Responsible Investment (UNPRI) are requiring members to exercise the fiduciary duty of incorporating ESG factors in their investment decisions.
 Meanwhile, more stock exchanges are requiring ESG disclosures; exchanges in Hong Kong (HKEX) and Singapore (SGX), for instance, require listed companies to file annual ESG reports.
 (See Chart 3)

 Chart 3: ESG disclosures by Asia-Pacific stock exchanges

 Historically, institutions and the wealthiest members of society have been the largest donors to philanthropic causes.
 These days, ESG investing offers more options for investors of any kind who are interested in making a positive social impact.

 Investing in ESG-focused companies goes beyond financial returns, and places high priority on social benefits, such as protecting employee welfare and fostering relationships between businesses, shareholders, and communities.